danchoi/soywiki/README.markdown

 full-fledged Unix environment is like the difference between crawling and doing gymnastics.

-By building on Vim's existing strengths as a text editor and as a citizen of the Unix environment, SoyWiki makes it possible to create, consult, and remold wiki content at the speeds faster than the speed of thought.
+By building on Vim's existing strengths as a text editor and as a Unix tool, SoyWiki makes it possible to create, consult, and remold wiki content at the speeds faster than the speed of thought.
+This is SoyWiki's primary mission.